Wesley Shelley, licensed school psychologist

 Rick loves the outdoors, music, mindfulness, and mutts—just ask him about his latest adventures with Georgia.
 And just for the record, I don’t hold it against him that he’s a dog person.
 Georgia is pretty cute after all—but not as cute as my cat Walter.

-Jessica Williams-Chase, resident in school psychology
+Jessica Williams-Chase, licensed school psychologist

 Jessica started her career as a special education teacher, first in high school, then elementary.
 Through the highs and lows, she decided to continue serving kids and families, but shifting her focus to psychology: offering both counseling and evaluations.
 So, she enrolled at JMU’s school psychology program, she completed her internship with me (Wes), and she’s been at it ever since.
 What I love about Jessica is that she doesn’t just embrace learning and serving, but she’s passionate about learning and serving.
 Jessica has served public schools well and after four years, she’s diving into private practice with us.
 Although her old team is sad to see her go, we’re ecstatic to work alongside her.
 In addition to her warmth and calm, Jess brings not just knowledge but also first-hand experience in curriculum, instruction, and teaching.